NCAR/DART/docs/pages/dart_mpi.md

 here.
 Generally the run scripts supplied with DART have generic sections to deal with LSF, PBS, no batch system at all, and sequential execution, but the details (e.g. the specific queue names, accounting charge codes) will almost certainly have to be adjusted.

 The data assimilation process involves running multiple copies (ensembles) of a user model, with an assimilation computation interspersed between calls to the model.
 There are many possible execution combinations, including:

-  - Compiling the assimilation program 'filter' with the model, resulting in a single executable.
+  - Compiling the assimilation program *filter* with the model, resulting in a single executable.
 This can be either a sequential or parallel program.
-  - Compiling 'filter' separately from the model, and having 2 separate executables.
+  - Compiling *filter* separately from the model, and having 2 separate executables.
 Either or both can be sequential or parallel.

-The choice of how to combine the 'filter' program and the model has 2
+The choice of how to combine the *filter* program and the model has 2
 parts: building the executables and then running them.
 At build time, the choice of using MPI or not must be made.
-At execution time, the setting of the 'async' namelist value in the filter_nml section controls how the 'filter' program interacts with the model.
+At execution time, the setting of the `async` namelist value in the `filter_nml` section controls how *filter* interacts with the model.

 Choices include:

 <span id="async0"></span>

   - async = 0
     The model and filter programs are compiled into a single executable, and when the model needs to advance, the filter program calls a subroutine.
 See a [diagram](filter_async_modes.html#async0) which
     illustrates this option.
   - <span id="async2"></span> async = 2
     The model is compiled into a sequential (single task) program.
 If 'filter' is running in parallel, each filter task will execute the model independently to advance the group of ensembles.
 See a [diagram](filter_async_modes.html#async2) which illustrates this
     option.
   - <span id="async4"></span> async = 4
     The model is compiled into an MPI program (parallel) and only 'filter' task 0 tells the startup script when it is time to advance the model.
 Each ensemble is advanced one by one, with the model